nhost/nhost/contributing.md

 6. Open up a new terminal for the alias to take effect.

-7. Test your local nhost CLI version with: `nhostlocal version`
+7. Test your local Nhost CLI version with: `nhost version`